Quite often, we are asked this very question, the answer to which, depends on a few factors. First, however, let’s define exactly what each are.

 - Can be penalized by the search engines

-PPC is a type of advertising which enables advertisers (website owners or their marketing agencies) to display an online “ad” within the search engine results.
-Once the ad is clicked by someone using that search engine, the advertiser pays the search engine a fee (cost per click or CPC).
+PPC is a type of advertising which enables advertisers (website owners or their marketing agencies) to display an online “paid ad” within the search engine results.
+Once the paid ad is clicked by someone using that search engine, the advertiser pays the search engine a fee (cost per click or CPC).
 In general, CPC is determined through an auction where advertisers “bid” on the maximum amount they are willing to pay for a click on their ad.
 The placement/positioning of their ad depends upon 3 factors: